mostafanour-arc/StoryApp/README.md

 * 2- API to list all users:                           get '/users'
 * 3- API to add a story:                              post "/stories"
 * 4- API to List User Posts with pagination :         get  "/stories?user_id=id&page=?"
-* 5- API to List Top Posts with pagination:           get  '/stories/top?page=?'
+* 5- API to List Top Posts:                           get  '/stories/top'
 * 6- API to add a review to Post:                     post  '/stories/story_id/reviews'